codecrunchers/AWS-Full-Stack-Pipeline/README.md

 These will need to be tagged and pushed, see script to run `post terraform apply`

-## Sonar
-You will need to manually configure Sonar for now.
-Jenkins has 1 Sonar server configured, https://record.domain.tld/sonar/ (i.e. your ALB)

-## Nexus
-Nexius is deployed, but likewise not configured
+### Services
+Once these have been pushed, the ALB Endpoint which appeared in the output of `terraform apply` can be accessed:
+* Jenkins can be accessed at http://LOAD_BALANCER/jenkins/)
+* Sonar can be accessed at http://LOAD_BALANCER/sonar/)
+* Sonar can be accessed at http://LOAD_BALANCER/nexus/)

-## VPN
+#### VPN
 * [Docs(https://docs.openvpn.net/how-to-tutorialsguides/virtual-platforms/amazon-ec2-appliance-ami-quick-start-guide/)

 Manually allow your own ip for a single ssh session.
 SSH in via the key we produced at the start, and run through the cli prompts - takes about 2 mns.
 At the end do a `sudo passwd openvpn` - you can now hit the HTTPS port of this machine and download your VPN config file.

-### Debug Box
+#### Debug Box / Bastion / Jump Box
 From there, you can access the Debug box, this has access to the entire VPC.

+#### Sonar
+You will need to manually configure Sonar for now.
+Jenkins has 1 Sonar server configured, https://record.domain.tld/sonar/ (i.e. your ALB)

+#### Nexus
+Nexius is deployed, but likewise not configured

 ## AWS Commands for Manual Steps
 ### <a name="dynamodb"></a> DynamoDB